The Weird Al Show: Development

 Writing for the show was challenged due to the E/I expectations demanded by CBS.
 CBS, through producer Dick Clark, frequently demanded changes to some of the visual humor written by Yankovic and the writing staff, fearing it was "imitable behavior" for children watching, and which limited how much visual comedy they could use.
 CBS also demanded a moral for each episode, and insisted that the moral had to be stated clearly at the start of each episode.
 To get around this, Yankovic brought in voice actor Billy West to scream out the moral at the very start of the episode, and then let the episode continue as they wanted.
 The writers knew some of their material would be scrapped by censors but wrote such scenes anyway, but were often surprised at what the censors left in.
 For example, a sketch in which Baby and Papa Boolie commit suicide after listening to one too many of Fred Huggins's songs was being seriously considered by the network for use on the show.
 The sketch was later rewritten to have Papa Boolie call a mental hospital to take Fred away.
 The unused script of the unedited Fred Huggins sequence is role-played in an audio commentary for an episode on the DVD.

 CBS also wanted more of Yankovic's music parodies as part of the show, though they would not pay for the royalties for the original song.
-Yankovic ended up doing one original parody, "Lousy Haircut", loosely based on "Firestarter" by The Prodigy.
+Yankovic ended up doing one original parody, "Lousy Haircut", based on "Firestarter" by The Prodigy.
 The network desired to see musical acts of younger musical groups that would appeal to their target audience at the time.
 One of these was Hanson, who had just reached fame with their single "MMMBop".
 From this, Yankovic and the band members developed a camaraderie that continued long after the show, with Yankovic helping to direct some of their later videos.
 The show also featured the first television broadcast of the Barenaked Ladies, though Yankovic was surprised that the network allowed them to use the band's full name at the time.